The links from this page go to external websites. These links should be viewed as informational resources and not as recommendations

-For more information, visit the Trade Adjustment Assistance for Firms Program's website, their Regional website, or call 1-800-333-2148 (Regional office).
+For more information, visit the Trade Adjustment Assistance for Firms Program's website, or call (800) 333-2148 (Regional office).

 Employee Stock Ownership Plan (ESOP) is a type of employee benefit plan that buys and holds company stock for the benefit of a broad group of employees.
 ESOPs are an attractive form of capital financing for multiple reasons, including tax advantages and employees' increased commitment to the long-term success of their companies.
-The National Center for Employee Ownership (NCEO) is a private nonprofit membership and research organization that, according to its website, "serves as the leading source of accurate, unbiased information on employee stock ownership plans.”
-Information about the Wisconsin Chapter of the ESOP Association can be found on its website.
+The National Center for Employee Ownership (NCEO) is a private nonprofit membership and research organization that, according to its website, "serves as the leading source of accurate, unbiased information on employee stock ownership plans."
+Learn more about the Wisconsin Chapter of the ESPO.

 Wisconsin Small Business Development Center (SBDC) is a network of twelve service centers and three specialty centers located at four-year University of Wisconsin campuses.
 According to its website, the centers annually serve over 1,800 counseling clients and train more than 9,000 existing and aspiring entrepreneurs in order to support the creation and growth of Wisconsin small businesses.
-For more information, visit http://www.wisconsinsbdc.org or call 608-263-0398.
+For more information, visit the Wisconsin Small Busineess Development Center or call (608) 263-0398.

 U.S. Department of Agriculture (USDA) Rural Development provides support to rural communities and enhances quality of life for rural residents in part by providing job training and business development opportunities as well as technical support and tools.
-To learn more visit, http://www.rurdev.usda.gov/Business.html.
+To learn more visit the U.S. Department of Agriculture Rural Development.